iFixit/formy/readme.md

 A field object can have these properties:

+_Note: You can make any property a function that resolves to the appropiate type on render.
+See the "Computed properties" example above._

 | Name | Type | Default | Description |
 | - | - | - | - |
 | type | String | `'text'` | The type of field to render.
 Available default types: `'text'`, `'email'`, `'password'`, `'number'`, `'textarea'`, `'checkbox'`, `'radio'`, `'radiogroup'`.
 Soon to be added: `'select'`. |